What Is Pneumatic Structures?

 Principle of Pneumatic Structures

-- The principle of the Pneumatic structure is the use of a very thin membrane which is supported by a pressure difference.
+- The principle of the Pneumatic structure is the use of a very thin membrane that is supported by a pressure difference.

 - The Dead weight of the space available in the envelope is balanced by increasing the inside air pressure.